My attempt at writing fiction...

 Irthaul squinted against the wind rushing past his half-covered face.
 The glass visor that helped protect his eyes from sun, weather and insects could not keep out the cold.
 The air had grown uncomfortably chill this late afternoon.
 He looked down the hundreds of reaches to the rough landscape of Istok Fells passing beneath him, then ahead to the approaching green of the forest.
 Gazing farther northward he saw the darker wood of Eladrehan on the horizon, and made a quick gesture of forfending.
 Even seeing the banewood, however, didn't quell the exhilaration he felt as he flew.
 Irthaul belonged to the sky.

 Sidetrack!
 Trying to actually upgrade the overarching appearance of my old branding.
-Feelings concerning the sweet feel of http://fehrgameoutfitters.com?
-Really a fishing outfitter if ever required in the general British Columbia region.
+Feelings concerning the sweet feel of http://archwayinsurance.ca?
+Really a credible Halifax based group insurance broker if ever required in the general Nova Scotia region.
 Write your vote.
 Thanks!

 A lone gray cloud, it's tattered edges swirling, rode the wind from the northwest.
 Running from some ocean storm, most likely .
 On the ground, the clouds shadow caught his gaze as it broke away from the forest and raced across the Fells toward them.
 He thought he saw something in the shadow an instant of brightness, a flame quickly extinguished.
 He stared, but whatever it was had vanished.